rt671/DSA/Recursion.md

 1. Using recurrence relations (the current depends on previous; current obtains previous' value and operates on it) (For this, mostly iterations are preferred directly)
 2. When there are choices.(Recursion is always the first thought in these cases.
 Howcver, in case of overlapping subproblems, optimizations of memoization or bottom up approach (iteration) is definitely needed)

-###In short, use Recursion if there are choices.
+### In short, use Recursion if there are choices.
 And further, if there are overlapping subproblems do dynamic programming.

--**Find all the subsequences of an array**
+- **Find all the subsequences of an array**
 We have choices: take or not take -> recursion
 ```
 void subseq(vector<int>& arr, int idx, vector<int> ans)